pupil-labs/pupil-docs/developer-docs/ipc-backbone.md

 When writing to the Backbone via REQ-REP we will get confirmations/replies for every message sent.
 Since REPREQ requires lockstep communication that is always initiated from the actor connecting to Pupil Capture/Service.
 It does not suffer the above issues.

 #### Delivery Guarantees in general
-We use TCP in zmq, it is generally a reliable transport.
+We use TCP in ZMQ, it is generally a reliable transport.
 The app communicates to the IPC Backbone via localhost loopback, this is *very* reliable.
-I have not been able to produce a dropped message for network reasons on localhost.
+We have not been able to produce a dropped message for network reasons on localhost.

-However, unreliable, congested networks (wifi with many actors.) can cause problems when talking and listening to Pupil Capture/Service from a different machine.
+However, unreliable, congested networks (e.g. wifi with many actors) can cause problems when talking and listening to Pupil Capture/Service from a different machine.
 If using a unreliable network we will need to design our scripts and apps so that interfaces are able to deal with dropped messages.

 ### Latency
 Latency is bound by the latency of the network.
 On the same machine we can use the loopback interface (localhost) and do a quick test to understand delay and jitter of Pupil Remote requests...